kwameopareasiedu/react-simple-widgets/src/form/select-field/usage.md

 -   `onChange?: (value: any) => void`

     If specified, this function is called with the widget's value.
-The type depends on what mode the widget is in
+The type depends on what `mode` the widget is in

-    -   `SelectFieldMode.BINARY` will return a `boolean` value
+    -   No specified mode will return a `boolean` value

     -   `SelectFieldMode.SINGLE` will return a value the same type as the options value

     -   `SelectFieldMode.MULTI` will return an `Array<any>` value where `any` will take on the same type as the options value

-## Usage

-A complete usage can be found in the [Storybook stories for the form using this widget](../src/form/index.stories.tsx)